formed-solutions/css-conventions/README.md

 - Avoid specifying units for zero-values, e.g. `padding: 0`.
 - Include a space after each comma in comma-separated function values or properties.
 - <sup>*</sup>Place the closing brace of a ruleset in the same column as the first character of the ruleset.
-- Each ruleset should seperated by one (1) blank line.
+- Each ruleset should be seperated by one (1) blank line.

 Example: